mjub/transformer-from-scratch/README.md

 We see that at the beginning of training, Layer 4 briefly spikes before collapsing for good.
 On the other hand, Layer 3 gradually increases to the point of maintaining a consistently large distance with all the other layers starting from step 15,000.

-This illustrates that specialization is not monotonic across depth: while some layers exhibit transient, unstable specialization early in training (Layer 4), others (Layer 3) progressively develop and retain a structurally meaningful contrastive head, suggesting a sustained functional role rather than a training artifact.
+This shows that specialization does not happen uniformly.
+While Layer 4 shows some transient activity, Layer 3 steadily develops and maintains a specialized role.

 > **Remark:** Given the small size of the validation dataset (2.7M tokens), the probability of sampling overlapping or identical sequences (i.e. a _collision_) is extremely high.
 Additionally, the restriction of containing at least two pairs of matching `\begin` and `\end` reduces the number of valid sequences from the validation dataset, which further increases the probability of a collision.
 >